 - Exaggerating previous accomplishment

-Here are the red flags to look out for.
+Here are the red flags (Spot Lies in a Resume) to look out for.

 In a very few cases, this is an error.
 But the truth is your reference to knowing the truth lies here.
 When some dates are not having months; just year to year duration, the candidate could be trying to hide something there.
 Perhaps, job gaps or just to make the duration to appear longer than the real period.
 Also, there may be something fishy when start and end dates did not align correctly.
 Just find out what happened between those dates, it could be an error or your lead to the lies.